How the Point System Works

 If you break traffic laws, you may earn points against your South Carolina driver's license.
 The purpose of the point system is to make problem drivers improve their driving habits and protect innocent people from careless and reckless drivers.

-By law, each traffic violation is assigned a certain number of points.
-If you are convicted of a traffic violation, that information will be sent to the SCDMV and be posted to your record.
+By law, certain traffic violations are assigned points.
+If you are convicted of a traffic violation in this state or any other state, that information will be sent to the SCDMV and be posted to your record.

-You will receive points on your driving record if you do any of the following:
+You may receive points on your driving record if you do any of the following:

 - Receive a military court-martial traffic convictions.